xavi101/EmpInnUPF/yourExercice/README.md

 :nine:  What do you really thing innovation is?

-:ten: What are the blocs of the Business Model Canvas?
+:keycap_ten: What are the blocs of the Business Model Canvas?

 ----